JetBrains/teamcity-sdk-docs/topics/extending-highlighting-for-web-diff-view.md

 Our simple lexer has two states: initial (`YYINITIAL`, predefined) and `IN_VALUE`.
 In each of these states we try to handle the next character (or a group of characters) using regexp rules.
-The rules are applied from the top to the bottom, the first one that matches non\-empty string is used.
+The rules are applied from the top to the bottom, the first one that matches non-empty string is used.
 Each rule is associated with the action to be performed on runtime.
 Here we have only simple actions that return the token constant and sometimes change the state.